 Auckland Zoo plays a key role in many breeding recovery programmes for threatened and endangered native species.
 Through its Conservation Fund, the Zoo supports field-based conservation projects, locally and overseas.

 During summer (1 September to 30 April), Auckland Zoo is open every day from 9.30am to 5.30pm (except Christmas Day), with last admissions into the Zoo at 4.15pm.
 During winter (1 May to 31 August), hours are 9.30am - 5pm, with last admissions into the Zoo at 4.15pm.

 The current exhibition areas include:

-* New Zealand Centre for Conservation Medicine (NZCCM), offers views directly into the laboratory, treatment room and operating theatre, so you can watch Auckland Zoo's vet team in action
+New Zealand Centre for Conservation Medicine (NZCCM) - Look in to the laboratory, treatment room and operating theatre, and see Auckland Zoo's vet team in action